 As parents, there are so many responsibilities to raising a child.
 One of the big ones is building up their self-confidence and self-esteem.
 It's also a big part of what we do with kids' martial arts training.

-It can be tempting to shower them with good-jobs, hurrays and high fives, but we also need to ensure that such praise will have a real and lasting impact.
+It can be tempting to shower them with good-jobs, hurrays, and high fives, but we also need to ensure that such praise will have a real and lasting impact.

 It turns out that too much praise can actually backfire.
 It can cause a dependency on constant approval.
 And, it will potentially lead to a fear of taking risks and an inability to manage failure.
-Too much praise is also patronizing and can make child's efforts seem trivial.
+Too much praise is also patronizing and can make a child's efforts seem trivial.

-We want, we need them to value and find meaning in the encouragement that we give them.
+We want, we need, them to value and find meaning in the encouragement that we give them.